sveltejs/kit/packages/adapter-static/README.md

 When operating in SPA mode, only pages that have the [`prerender`](https://kit.svelte.dev/docs#ssr-and-javascript-prerender) option set will be prerendered.

-## Github Pages
+## GitHub Pages

-When building for Github Pages, make sure to update the [basepaths](https://kit.svelte.dev/docs#configuration) (see `paths.base` and `paths.assets`).
+When building for GitHub Pages, make sure to update the [basepaths](https://kit.svelte.dev/docs#configuration) (see `paths.base` and `paths.assets`).

-Also note that you will have to prevent Github's provided Jekyll from managing your site by putting an empty `.nojekyll` file in your static folder.
-If you do not want to disable Jekyll, change the kit's `appdir` configuration option to `"app_"` or anything not starting by an underscore.
-For more information, see Github's documentation about [configuring jekyll](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/about-github-pages-and-jekyll#configuring-jekyll-in-your-github-pages-site).
+You will have to prevent GitHub's provided Jekyll from managing your site by putting an empty `.nojekyll` file in your static folder.
+If you do not want to disable Jekyll, change the kit's `appDir` configuration option to `"app_"` or anything not starting with an underscore.
+For more information, see GitHub's [Jekyll documentation](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/about-github-pages-and-jekyll#configuring-jekyll-in-your-github-pages-site).

-A config for Github Pages might look like:
+A config for GitHub Pages might look like the following:

 ```js
 /** @type {import('@sveltejs/kit').Config} */